DeepSpringAI/search_mcp_server/README.md

 Each embedding vector is stored in the Parquet file as a NumPy array in the specified embedding column.

 The DuckDB conversion tool returns a success message with the path to the created database file or an error message if the conversion fails.

+The PostgreSQL conversion tool returns a success message indicating whether a new table was created or data was appended to an existing table.